glarizza/puppet-haproxy/REFERENCE.md

 ### haproxy::params

-== Class: haproxy::params
+This is a container class holding default parameters for for haproxy class.

-This is a container class holding default parameters for for haproxy class. currently, only the Redhat family is supported, but this can be easily extended by changing package names and configuration file paths.
+* **Note** Currently, only the Redhat family is supported, but this can be easily extended by changing package names and configuration file paths.

 ## Defined types